SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 9
 Smoky Snorkeling -- finding relative minima.
 Part 1 was straightforward because it didn't count diagonals.
 Part 2 involved finding "basins" which were clusters of points around the minima which have values < 9.
 I did this iteratively, adding unique points to a hashmap and then looking at their adjacent values.

+## Day 10
+Fun with stacks -- keeping track of opening and closing brackets.
+I tried to do it with keeping running total for each char (e.g., '['=1 and ']'=-1 ) but this was order agnostic and wasn't suited for either part.
+In the end I used stacks to track the ordering and pop or push as necessary at each character.
+Part 2 is then trivial as you then just keep popping and inverting the characters to get the "autocomplete".
+Reused the sorted insert function from previous days.